DataBiosphere/toil/docs/running/cloud/amazon.rst

 Static Provisioning
 ^^^^^^^^^^^^^^^^^^^
-Toil can be used to manage a cluster in the cloud by using the :ref:`clusterRef`.
+Toil can be used to manage a cluster in the cloud by using the :ref:`clusterUtils`.
 The cluster utilities also make it easy to run a toil workflow directly on this cluster.
 We call this static provisioning because the size of the cluster does not change.
 This is in contrast with :ref:`Autoscaling`.